skirmer/skirmer/README.md

 #### I do a day job too
 * :airplane: I'm the data science technical lead at [Journera](http://journera.com)
+* Starting in late September 2020 I will be joining Saturn Cloud as a senior data scientist!
 * I used to work at: Uptake, the University of Chicago, and DePaul University

 #### :microphone: Contact me!